 Sundays – at St Laurence

-6.30pm Holy Eucharist - the time of this service sometimes changes
+- 6.30pm Holy Eucharist – the time and venue of this service sometimes changes

 Fridays – at St Laurence